 Wire-Like Edges And How To Deal With Them

-Such edges cause drags in chainsaw cuts.
+Such edges cause drags in sawing machine cuts.
 Moreover, there happens to be more chipping if these edges are not removed in time.
 Although such an edge can break off the rail, but it can take some good part of the rail with it, so you need to prevent this from happening by using the flat file.

 Checking The Machining Plug

 The machining hole near the bar tip should obtain a little plug made of aluminum.
-The plug closes a little hole which is usually applied to hold the chainsaw bar end in the period of manufacturing.
+The plug closes a little hole which is usually applied to hold the sawing machine bar end in the period of manufacturing.
 If the plug goes out of the hole, it is likely to gather chips.

 Many people forget to check this plug, but it’s rather important since when the plug is out, the tip can hang up in the cuts.
 Therefore, the machining plug is very essential, and if you notice that it’s missing, you need to replace it immediately.